SINTEFMedtek/CustusX/install/platforms/windows/Setup/README.txt

 Using it to update your system might or might not work. :)

 Prerequisites:
-- GitHub account with uploaded id_rsa.pub (public ssh-key)- Windows 8.1, 64 bit
+- GitHub account with uploaded id_rsa.pub (public ssh-key)- Windows 10, 64 bit
+- Manual installation of Visual studio 2015 community edition.
+See problem 0 below.
 - Powershell installed
 - NVIDIA graphicscard - because of cuda